Yellow Wave Background Line

 KCCEB’s Mental Health Asian Pipeline (MHAP) Program provides comprehensive community mental health service training with attention to culturally informed practices, advocacy, and innovation.

-MHAP’s goal is to increase the number of mental health social workers in the U.S. with specialized experience with Koreans and other Asian immigrants.
+MHAP’s goal is to increase the number of mental health social workers in the U.S. with specialized experience in working with Asian immigrants.

-We currently have six MSW Graduate Trainees in the Adult Mental Health and Community Mental Health concentrations.
+We currently have five MSW Graduate Trainees in the Adult Mental Health and Community Mental Health concentrations.

 • Hye Yun Graves (Korean, English)